 1. It floats!

 Okay, this one's a freebie.
 We're known in the biz as "those guys who make floating sunglasses," so maybe you've heard this particular fun fact a time or two (or ten).
 What we think is especially cool about this lining is that it lets your glasses float in salt or fresh water WITHOUT adding too much unnecessary weight to the frame.
-Other brands might produce floating eyewear, but this bonus feature often comes at the expense of your comfort.
+Other brands might produce floating frame glasses or eyewear, but this bonus feature often comes at the expense of your comfort.
 At Bomber Eyewear, we do it all -- comfort, sophistication, style, AND float!

 2. It's patented!